OBTLL-Staff/TOBTLL/README.md

 ### Website FAQ

-Can I use the Shitty List template?
+Can I use the Shitty List template? (yes this is a template everybody uses this, incase you see this zeebus and whovever else)

 - Sure.
 Credits to the shitty list are embedded onto this template so keep that in.